Learn about the benefits of SIP Trunking and its implementation

 • Simply put, Session Initiation Protocol (SIP) establishes the telephony connection to the World.
 This could be a standard voice call between two clients or a conference call involving several participants with different phone systems.

-• The company’s PBX system could be connected to one or more communication channels, according to the organization’s needs.
+• The company’s PBX system could be connected to one or more communication channels according to the organization’s needs.

 SIP Trunking using an existing PBX

 SIP Trunking Implementation can utilize a company’s existing PBX infrastructure.
 Some small technical adjustments are necessary to make it compatible with the traditional communication system.
-Switching over to VoIP does not necessarily mean buying new phones for all employees.
+Switching to VoIP does not necessarily mean buying new phones for all employees.
 The standard analog phones can be modified for VoIP telephony with adapters and IP network gateways.
-Instead of buying both desktop and mobile phones, the business can opt only for new mobile devices.
+Instead of buying desktops and mobile phones, the business can opt only for new mobile devices.
 Business numbers can be used on personal cell phones.
 Traditional communication lines could also support video transmission, instant messaging, or other IP-based communication services.

 What about SIP Trunking technical equipment requirements